sambitdash/agl-aglfn/README.md

+This package is created to register the Adobe AGL & AGLFN open source project into the Julia package repository.
+Anyone using Adobe fonts can reference this project to access the Adobe glyph names.
+The original README follows:

 # AGL & AGLFN

 This open source project is intended to be coupled with the [AGL Specification](https://github.com/adobe-type-tools/agl-specification), and provides the resources that it references.